ABOUT THE NEXT BOUND OF SKILLSFUTURE

 Increase capacity of SkillsFuture Work-Study Programmes by 2025

 The capacity of the SkillsFuture Work-Study Programmes will be more than doubled by 2025 to make it a mainstream pathway, with 12% of each cohort going through this pathway.
-In 2020, 26 new programmes were launched by IHLs, around 600 companies participated in the Work-Study Programmes, and 1,700 individuals took up such programmes to gain valuable work and industry experience while pursuing academic and work qualifications.
+In 2021, around 650 companies participated in the Work-Study Programmes, and 1,700 individuals took up such programmes to gain valuable work and industry experience while pursuing academic and work qualifications.

 SkillsFuture Enterprise Credit (SFEC) to encourage employers to embark on enterprise and workforce transformation

 Eligible employers will receive a one-off $10,000 credit to cover up to 90% of out-of-pocket expenses for supportable enterprise capability development and workforce transformation programmes.